infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/connectToLiveHub.md

-# Connecting Mojaloop Payment Manager to a Live Hub via Docker Compose
+# Connecting to a Hub

 ## Overview
 This guide details the deployment and connection of the Mojaloop Payment Manager to a live hub using Docker Compose.
 It includes configuring environment variables, running the services, and verifying functionality via health checks and the UI.